collective-soundworks/.github/profile/README.md

 ## Credits

-The development of `soundworks` is conducted in the [Interaction Music Movement Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.
+The development of `soundworks` is conducted in the [Sound Music Movement Interaction Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.